Science activities are a very popular choice when Pyjama Angels are looking for ways to engage their Pyjama Child in learning activities.

 There are many intriguing books with illustrations and amazing online sites with Youtube videos, that will excite and entice even the most reluctant young person to “have a go.”

-Once the child gives you permission to work on a science experiment you have been given permission to engage in discussing, making hypotheses, reading, testing, recording results (writing or producing tables), drawing conclusions and making generalizations.
+Once the child gives you permission to work on a science experiment you have been given permission to engage in discussing, making hypotheses, reading, testing, recording results (writing or producing tables), drawing conclusions and making generalisations.

 Here is a list of resources we have discovered and some that you may have seen on our closed Facebook page.